eshinhw/SoftwareEngineeringStudyNotes/README.md

 ## EditText

+**Ctrl + Space**: shows all possible options
 - ems: if layout_width == "wrap_content", ems sets how many capital letters can be fitted into EditText (adjusts the length of EditText)
 - hint
+- inputType: if "number", only shows the numeric keyboard. if "textPassword", shows the keyboard for password. if "phone", shows the phone keyboard.
+-